linkerd/linkerd2/BUILD.md

 #### Running the control plane for development

 Linkerd2's control plane is composed of several Go microservices.
-You can run these components in a Kubernetes (or Minikube) cluster, or even locally.
+You can run these components in a Kubernetes cluster, or even locally.

 To run an individual component locally, you can use the `go-run` command, and pass in valid Kubernetes credentials via the `-kubeconfig` flag.
 For instance,